 As hard as it is to believe, despite all the conversations about it, despite all the reviews that have already been written, we still can't even say if The Life of Pablo has actually dropped yet, or when it ever will—if it ever will.
 Kanye's idol Steve Jobs would have been horrified by a product release this anti-consumer.

-On one level though the failed album release hasn't seemed to matter much.
+Incredibly, the failed album release hasn't seemed to matter much.
 Kanye's still managed to dictate conversation recently, dominating social media and the mainstream headlines, and just like Yeezus, all that attention will likely make an upcoming tour a huge success even if album consumption is relatively low.
 Unless your name's Adele, in the attention economy everyone's making more money touring than off album sales anyway.
 People want to see Kanye, hear what he'll say during his next rant, at least as much as they want to hear his music.
 So far it feels a lot more like he won.
 Plus, so far this has been all about business, and ultimately, who gives a shit about business?
 If there is a mom listening to "Lowlights" driving her kids to school and finds inspiration in the words that's what matters, not album rollout plans.

 Except there's a good chance that mom isn't listening because she has kids and a job and doesn't have the money to pay for another streaming service she'll barely use and doesn't have the time to navigate a complicated internet to find a download link.
 And so she isn't listening at all, and she's not alone.
 What Kanye's done by releasing the album so haphazardly, walling his album off inside TIDAL's little garden, is cut his music off from exactly the kind of people he claims he wants to reach.
 The majority of people are "lean back" listeners.
 They don't have the time to keep up with new releases and hunt down new artists, they want to click one button and be able to lean back and have music effortlessly delivered to them.
 So far this album has been all forward leaning, so while it may seem impossible inside our bubble, there's a good chance the larger world has yet to hear the album at all, and if it never leaves TIDAL, there's a good chance that larger world never will.